Is There Really a Flavoring Ingredient Extracted from Beaver Glands? Is This What Raspberry, Strawberry, or Vanilla Flavors Are?

 It is not even remotely likely that all vanilla ice cream contains castoreum for the reasons explained in the next section, below.
 I would not be surprised, however, to find out that Oliver read an internet article claiming that vanilla flavoring was made with castoreum and just went with it on Letterman.
 It is not, by the way, and castoreum cannot legally be used in a vanilla flavoring, nor can anything remotely similar to it be used.
 The confusion probably comes from not understanding the difference between “vanilla flavor” and vanilla flavored products.
 While castoreum may be added to the mix of flavoring ingredients, including vanilla flavor, used in a vanilla flavored product, it cannot be used as part of the vanilla flavor (such as extract), itself.

 There is one thing that you may have realized reading the above and that Oliver, most certainly, does not.
 Deriving beaver castoreum takes a lot of trouble!
 Beavers don’t exactly grow on trees, and, if you want to get at the stuff humanely (without killing the animal) it’s even tougher.
 To estimate, the cost may be up to $70 a pound.
 That is one expensive flavor ingredient.
-So, not only is it unlawful to use castoreum in a vanilla extract, it is highly unlikely that many food companies would want to use it as a flavoring ingredient, at all, being that there are much cheaper alternatives.
+So, not only is it unlawful to use castoreum in a vanilla extract, it is highly unlikely that many food companies would want to use it as a flavoring ingredient at all, being that there are much cheaper alternatives.
 Vanilla itself is one of the most expensive food ingredients in the world, so adding such an extravagant expense as castoreum to vanilla flavored products is not something a food company would likely embrace.